zendframework/zf2-documentation/docs/languages/en/modules/zend.permissions.rbac.intro.rst

 In certain situations simply checking a permission key for access may not be enough.
 For example, assume two users, Foo and Bar, both have *article.edit* permission.
 What's to stop Bar from editing Foo's articles?
-The answer is dynamic assertions which all you to specify extra runtime credentials that must pass for access to be granted.
+The answer is dynamic assertions which allow you to specify extra runtime credentials that must pass for access to be granted.